 Link between your articles: If you have written related articles that your audience should ready, include links to those articles in the new blog post.
 Likewise, go back to your old blog posts and link to the new blog if it is relevant.
 Internal linking will help the search engines crawl your website and improve your ranking.

-BLOG TIP: If you use Rank Math plugin, the score is a good indicator of how well you did with on-page optimization.
+BLOG TIP: If you use the Rank Math plugin, the score indicates how well you did with on-page optimization.
 Try to at least score in the green zone.

 Step 6: Publish your post

-It is very satisfying to hit that publish button after all the hard work at creating the blog.
-If you have a content calendar and publishing schedule, you can schedule your blog post.
+It is very satisfying to hit that publish button after all the hard work creating the blog.
+You can schedule your blog post if you have a content calendar and publishing schedule.
 The key is consistency.

 11. Marketing your blog for free